 - Bone disease

 Cirrhosis itself is already an advanced stage of liver damage.
-By the time most people discover liver issues, the scar tissue cannot heal, but it can still be managed or slowed down.
+When most people discover liver issues, the scar tissue cannot heal, but it can still be managed or slowed down.
 The stages of cirrhosis are as follow:

 Stage 1: some scarring of the liver is noticeable, but no symptoms.
 Also known as compensated cirrhosis, where there are no complications.